segmentio/segment-docs/src/connections/destinations/catalog/windsor/index.md

 We recommend that you make an Identify call frequently from your app.
 As a general guide, call `identify`:

 - On Sign up
-- On Every Login (preferably on the client and server)
+- On every login (preferably on the device and server)
 - Every time a core user property changes (name, email, avatar or phone number)
 - Upon Loading any pages that are accessible by a logged in user